John-Qu/John-Qu.github.io/_posts/2017-09-13-Think-Beyond-Feelings,-Why-and-How?.md

 categories: Beyond_Feelings
 ---

-I heard that it is most important in one's lift to make choice.
+I heard that it is most important to make choice in one's life.
 Problem solving and acting efficiently are important, which are what we have been taught in our formal growth.
-However, they failed to educate how to make decisions in choosing colledge major, city to live, marriage mate, time and place to buy a house, how to invest money, career route, and roll in family life.
-I am lucky to make some good ones with the help of my families, but not so wise in choosing major and making money.
-Now I'm on the cross road choosing a new way of life, so it is most important not to miss Prof. Ruggiero's *Beryond Feelings - A Guide to Critical Thinking* again, which I had bought from senior shoal mate at Dalian but abandoned to library at Shanghai.
+However, they failed to educate us how to make decisions in choosing colledge major, city to live, marriage mate, time and place to buy a house, how to invest money, career route, and roll in family life.
+I am lucky to make some good ones with the help of families, but not so wise in choosing major and making money.
+Now I'm on the cross road choosing a new way of life, so it is most important not to miss Prof. Ruggiero's *Beryond Feelings - A Guide to Critical Thinking* again, which I had bought from senior school mate at Dalian but abandoned to library at Shanghai.

 ## What kind of book is it?